 Allulose

 Allulose is a rare sugar found naturally in figs, raisins, and wheat.
-It's about 70% as sweet as sugar and has near-zero calories because the body absorbs it but doesn't metabolize it.
-In a frozen application, allulose has one notable advantage over erythritol: it slightly lowers the freezing point of the base, which can produce a marginally softer, creamier texture.
+It's about 70% as sweet as sugar and has near-zero calories because the body absorbs it but doesn't metabolize it — the FDA allows it to be listed as 0 calories on nutrition labels.

 Monk fruit